dagster-io/dagster/docs/docs-beta/docs/integrations/dbt.md

 Dagster orchestrates dbt alongside other technologies, so you can schedule dbt with Spark, Python, etc. in a single data pipeline.

-Dagster's [Software-defined Asset](https://docs.dagster.io/concepts/assets/software-defined-assets) approach allows Dagster to understand dbt at the level of individual dbt models.
+Dagster assets understand dbt at the level of individual dbt models.
 This means that you can:

 - Use Dagster's UI or APIs to run subsets of your dbt models, seeds, and snapshots.
 - Track failures, logs, and run history for individual dbt models, seeds, and snapshots.